Why Is Ralph Nader Surprised by Pres. Obama’s Uncharitableness?

 Just for the record, I disagree with Mr. Nader’s contention that Pres.
 Obama should be lending support for private charities (see, for example, my post here).
 I’m just puzzled that Mr. Nader should be surprised.
 For, as Arthur Brooks showed in his excellent research published in Who Really Cares, “those who support the idea that government should redistribute income are among the least likely to dig into their own wallets to help others.”

-Tags: Charity, Civil Society, Culture, Disaster Management, Drugs, Education, Environment, Family, Food, Healthcare, Housing, Liberalism, Morality, Nanny State, Philosophy, Poverty, Religion, Socialism, Uncategorized, Urban Issues, Welfare
+Tags: Charity, Civil Society, Culture, Disaster Management, Drugs, Education, Environment, Family, Food, Healthcare, Housing, Liberalism, Morality, Nanny State, Office of Faith-Based and Neighborhood Partnerships, Philosophy, Poverty, Religion, salvation army, Socialism, Urban Issues, Welfare